 Wheelchair Rugby for Beginners

 For those of you that have not yet seen wheelchair rugby (WR), firstly it’s a fantastic sport!
 Hard hitting, fast and aggressive are all words that have been used to sum up this fantastic sport.
 Once dubbed ‘Murderball’, WR is now practised in forty-nine different countries and has been a recognised Paralympic sport since the Sydney Paralympics in 2000.

-WR is the only full-contact disability sport.
-It can be brutal to watch and certainly isn’t for the faint hearted.
+WR is the only full-contact disability sport, with collisions between chairs a vital aspect of the game.
 However, don’t let that put you off, the team camaraderie and social aspect is fantastic.

 Like every disability sport there is a classification process that every competitor must go through; though if you are able to push a chair then you are eligible to play!
 It’s a fully inclusive sport and both men and women can compete.
 Each player is given a classification depending on the level of their disability, this goes from 0.5 being the most disabled to 3.5 being the least.

 Wheelchair Rugby is a combination of Ice-Hockey, American Football and Basketball.
 At any one time only four players from each team are allowed on court.
 WR is played indoors and on a hardwood court using the same measurements as a regulation basketball court.
 Players must bounce or pass within ten seconds and each player must progress out of their own half within twelve seconds.
 Once out of their own half a player must cross the line between the two cones at either end of the court to score a point.
 Whoever has the most point’s wins!

 Contact between wheelchairs is permitted, and forms a major part of the game.
 However physical contact between two athletes isn’t.
 Wheelchair rugby matches consist of four eight-minute quarters but if the ball goes out of play then the clock is stopped.